Convective mesoscale turbulence at very low Prandtl numbers: Characterization of the turbulence in the bulk

 where $\langle \cdot \rangle$ denotes an appropriate averaging, and the longitudinal velocity increment is

 with $\hat{\bm r}={\bm r}/r$. \citet{Kolmogorov:DANS1941c} showed that $S_3(r)$ in high-$Re$ homogeneous and isotropic turbulent flow is a universal function of the separation $r$ and varies as

-in the inertial range.
+in the inertial range; here and for the remainder of the work $\varepsilon_u:=\langle \varepsilon_u \rangle_{A,t}(z=1/2)$.
 The longitudinal structure functions in the $x$- and $y$-directions in midplane for our highest-$Re$ flow show that they are nearly the same for small and moderate increments, so we average in the two directions.
-We show in figure~\ref{fig:S3} the averaged third-order structure function in the normalized form $-S_3(r)/(\varepsilon_u r)$ as a function of $r/\eta$, where $\varepsilon_u \equiv \langle \varepsilon_u \rangle_{A,t}(z=H/2)$.
-The figure shows that the compensated structure function tends to scale with the analytical form of $r^2$ in the beginning viscous range at $r/\eta\sim 1$.
+We show in figure~\ref{fig:S3} the averaged third-order structure function in the normalized form $-S_3(r)/(\varepsilon_u r)$ as a function of $r/\eta$.
+The figure shows that the compensated structure function tends to scale with the analytical form of $r^2$ in the beginning of the viscous range at $r/\eta\sim 1$.
 It also shows that the normalized structure function exhibits a plateau for an intermediate range of length scales, which implies that $S_3(r)$ indeed approximately varies as $r$ in the inertial range but the numerical value is slightly larger than $4/5$ \citep{Kolmogorov:DANS1941c}.
 One possible reason for this departure is the remnant buoyancy contribution~\citep{Yakhot:PRL1992}.